 · Response times vary from 1 day up to 3 months.
 We aim to give short response times.

-· Submissions are now CLOSED.
-We will reopen on July 15, 2018 for our Fall Issue.
-Email us with questions at seshatlitmag (at) gmail (dot) com.
+· Submissions are now CLOSED for our Fall Issue.
+Email us with your submissions and questions to: seshatlitmag (at) gmail (dot) com.